robin-raymond/zax.io/faq.md

 ### Isn't Zax just syntax sugar?

 That could be said for every language.
 Isn't C just syntax sugar for assembly?
-Isn't C++ syntax sugar for C (plus a few features)?
+Isn't C++ syntax sugar for C (plus plus a few features)?
 Zax attempts to marry some of the best concepts from multiple languages.
 Zax is not aiming to be the most powerful language but it does aim to be a pleasing language to work within for a compile time language.

 ### Are virtual functions supported?